bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ### FormControl

-The basic element of a reactive from is the FromControl.
-This class manages the form input model and connection to it's input element in the dom.
+The basic element of a reactive form is the <a href="https://angular.io/api/forms/FormControl" target="_blank">FormControl</a>.
+This class manages the form input model and connection to it's input element in the dom and inherits from the <a href="https://angular.io/api/forms/AbstractControl" target="_blank">AbstractControl</a>
+class.
+It's worth getting familiar with the methods available in this class(like setValidators and patchValue), as they're used quite often in reactive form development.

 @sourceref ./form-control.html
 @codepen